ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

+---
+description: Learn how to create and manage kubernetes pods using a declarative approach.
+Discover the power of declarative configurations for efficient management of your containerized applications.
+---

 # Create and Manage Kubernetes Pods Using Declarative Approach

 Let's see how you can create and manage Kubernetes Pods declaratively.